iAbrar/map-v2/README.md

 #### Online:

-1. Click here to try it out:[live demo](https://iabrar.github.io/map-v2/)
+1. Click here to try it out:  [ Live demo](https://iabrar.github.io/map-v2/)
 2. Click on any of the places on the map / sidebar for more information

 #### Locally: